BASEMENTS

 Basement walls restoration: remove previously installed hard cement mortar, replace damaged brick with new salvaged Chicago common brick, repoint using lime-based mortar.

-W. Fullerton Ave, Chicago, IL
+W. Sunnyside Ave, Chicago, IL

-W. Wilson Ave, Chicago, IL
+W. Bryn Mawr Ave, Chicago, IL

 City: 773-286-8866